 After plants are established, harvest leaves regularly by pinching out the tops.
 New leaves are more flavorful and tender than the older ones, and pinching promotes bushy growth.

 In the garden, space plants 12 to 24 inches apart in containers to keep growth in check.
 Use large containers measuring 8 to 24 inches in diameter and with a similar depth.

 Sink the containers into garden beds leaving the top two inches of the rim above ground.
 This helps to prevent runners from escaping into fertile soil and establishing new plants.

 Improve the soil with 1/3 aged compost or other rich organic matter and 1/3 landscape sand to improve drainage.

-Ensure pots have plenty of material covering the drainage holes such as coir, pebbles, or broken pottery to prevent the roots from sitting in water.
+Ensure pots have plenty of material covering the drainage holes such as coconut coir, pebbles, or broken pottery to prevent the roots from sitting in water.

 Turn pots in the ground every 14 to 28 days to stop the roots from spreading through the drainage holes.